BEACOPP

-However, BEACOPP delivers approximately 7% points success relative to ABVD for early unfavorable Hodgkin's disease (as measured five-year freedom from treatment failure) and 12% points greater success relative to ABVD for advanced Hodgkin's disease (Stage IIB with risk factors or stages III and IV) as measured by seven-year freedom from treatment failure.
+However, BEACOPP delivers approximately 7% points success relative to ABVD for early unfavorable Hodgkin lymphoma (as measured five-year freedom from treatment failure) and 12% points greater success relative to ABVD for advanced Hodgkin lymphoma (Stage IIB with risk factors or stages III and IV) as measured by seven-year freedom from treatment failure.

 Predecessors of BEACOPP were COPP and (the earliest) MOPP.